Ohmydish.com

 Remy's ratatouille

-The vegetable slices should be really thin, so it's best to use a mandoline or maybe a food processor with the right attachment.
-Slice the eggplant, both types of zucchini and tomatoes.
+The vegetables need to be sliced very thin, so it's best to use a mandoline, vegetable slicer or a food processor with the right cutting blade for this.

-They should all have the same thickness.
-Finely cut the remaining garlic cloves and strip the thyme leaves from the stem.
-Add some olive oil and season with pepper and salt.
+Cut the aubergine, courgettes and tomatoes to exactly the same thickness.
+Finely chop the remaining garlic clove and strip the thyme leaves from their stalks.
+Add some olive oil and season with salt and pepper.

 Remy's ratatouille